opendocsg/opendoc-supreme-court-judgements/2019_SGCA_2/report.md

 ### The Magistrate’s Appeal

 21     Each of the Offenders appealed against both conviction and sentence in respect of all the charges.
 The matter was heard by the learned High Court judge (“the Judge”).
 On 29 September 2017, the Judge dismissed the appeals in their entirety.
-His judgment is published as _Shaikh Farid v Public Prosecutor and other appeals_ (“HC GD”).
+His judgment is published as _Shaikh Farid v Public Prosecutor and other appeals_  [2017] 5 SLR 1081 (“HC GD”).

 22     In relation to the DM Charge, the Defence raised several arguments, one of which was that innocent possession is a requirement for a conviction under s 403 of the Code.
 The Defence argued that even if the District Judge’s findings of fact were accepted, the DM Charge could not be made out because the Monies did not come into the Offenders’ possession innocently or in a neutral manner – the Applicant had swiped her membership card at the redemption kiosks at MBS _with the knowledge_ that there was a system error.